MarcelBasa/Drink-Finder/README.md

 - Click on a drink name to get more details about it.

 ## Example Usage
-- The application fetches data from a public API like TheCocktailDB.
+- The application fetches data from a public API www.thecocktaildb.com.
 - It displays a random selection of drinks along with their names and images.
 - Users can click on a drink to view more details, such as ingredients and instructions.